Engineered for fire

 Virginia-rooted.

-A heritage line built around the cooking that shaped Virginia, nine more lines built around the world’s great fire traditions, and one engineered stainless system tying it all together.
+A heritage line built around the cooking that shaped Virginia, fourteen more lines built around the world’s great fire traditions, and one engineered stainless system tying it all together.
 Made in USA.
-The Forno 12 plate ships Q4 2026.
+First Founders Run of the Forno 12 plate ships Q4 2026.

 Hero #1